Weighted averages of arithmetic functions over regular integers modulo $n$: Introduction and results

-for any sufficiently small positive number $\epsilon >0$.
-In \cite{A.T}, Apostol and T\'{o}th introduced the multidimensional generalization of $\rho$.
-They established identities for the power sums of regular integers$\pmod{n}$, involving the Bernoulli polynomials, the Gamma function and the cyclotomic polynomials.
-More recently, Kiuchi and Matsuoka~\cite[Theorem~3.1]{K.M} proved that, for any fixed positive integer $r$ and any arithmetical function $f$, we have
+In another direction, Apostol and T\'oth~\cite{A.T} introduced multidimensional analogues of the function $\rho(n)$ and obtained elegant identities involving Bernoulli polynomials, the Gamma function and cyclotomic polynomials.
+More recently, Kiuchi and Matsuoka~\cite[Theorem~3.1]{K.M} proved that, for every arithmetic function $f$ and every fixed positive integer $r$,

-In the present paper, we give various formulas for the partial sums of weighted averages over regular integers$\pmod{n}$ of the $\gcd$-sum function with any arithmetical function $f$ involving the Bernoulli polynomials and the Gamma function.
-We prove that \begin{Thm} For any arithmetical function $f$, any sufficiently large positive number $x>2$ and fixed positive integer $r$, we have